Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

 "It is unlikely that the industry will be pushed to a reversal," says Garcia.
 "And the reason for that is that it would be an extremely uncompetitive situation for them."

 Forcing the airlines with the least legroom, like low-cost carriers Spirit and Frontier, to yank out rows of seats to meet any new rule could cost them millions.
-And Gary Leff, a travel writer and author of the View From the Wing blog, says, "these ultra low cost carriers that do squeeze seats a little bit closer together are the ones that have really been driving down the price of air travel."
+And Gary Leff, a travel writer and author of the View From the Wing blog, says, "these ultra-low-cost carriers that do squeeze seats a little bit closer together are the ones that have really been driving down the price of air travel."

 So mandating more legroom could drive up fares, Leff says.